-The Legendary Pokémon Lugia is coming back for a special Raid Week.
-Starting Tuesday, March 24, 2020, at 1 PM PST, Lugia will be available for an entire week in Five Star Raids.
-Not only does this Legendary Pokémon have the potential to be Shiny, but it will also know the Signature Move, Aeroblast, available for the first time during this Event.
+The Legendary Pokémon Lugia is back in Legendary Raids for the Animation Week 2020 event.
+As of Thursday, November 5, 2020, at 1 PM PST, Lugia is available for 11 days in Five Star Raids.
+Not only does this Legendary Pokémon have the potential to be Shiny, but it will also know the Signature Move, Aeroblast.
 This is a tough Raid, Trainers, but with our guide and a little luck, you'll be walking away with a brand new Lugia!

 The Mascot of Pokémon Silver and Ho-Oh's polar opposite, Lugia is the Master of the Seas, as well as the Legendary Bird Trio.
 It is a Psychic and Flying type Legendary Pokémon that is so incredibly powerful, it usually isolates itself to the bottom of the oceans to keep from accidentally inflicting harm.
 It is incredibly intelligent and can communicate with Pokémon and humans alike through telepathy.
 When it comes to Pokémon Go, Lugia is the bulkiest Psychic type out there and with the addition of its Signature Move, Aeroblast, this is definitely a Pokémon you want in your roster!

 One of Ho-Oh's Legendary Beasts, Raikou has been available through Raids, Research Breakthrough Rewards, and even as a Shadow Pokémon forced to fight for the infamous Team GO Rocket's Giovanni.
 You probably have a few in your roster so it's a great option for this Raid.
-The Fast Move Thunder Shock and the Charged move Wild Charge are the set you'll want for your Raikou.
+As an Electric type, it has no weaknesses for Lugia to exploit and resists Lugia's Flying attacks.
+The Fast Move Volt Switch and the Charged move Wild Charge are the moves you'll want for your Raikou.

-While the best counters include several Legendary Pokémon and even a Mythical one, there are still lots of good counters that you might also have in your Roster.
+While the best counters include costly Mega Pokémon, Legendary Pokémon, and even a Mythical Pokémon, there are still lots of good counters that you might also have in your Roster.
 If you're having trouble making a good team of the best counters, consider some of these backups:

 - Rampardos with Smack Down and Rock Slide